 - You must have your degree in hand, or have passed your defence, no later than December 1, 2021, to be eligible.

 - Your application will not be considered unless this condition is met (i.e., you are ineligible to apply if you will defend or otherwise submit your dissertation anytime in 2022).
 Y

 - ou are eligible to apply if you pass your defence by December 1, 2021, but will not graduate until May 2021.

 - Scholars are required to spend the year (August–May) in residence at Penn.

-During their year in residence, Penn Humanities Forum Mellon Postdoctoral Fellows will have the opportunity to pursue their own research.
-Fellows are required to teach one undergraduate seminar during the year, and must also participate in the Forum’s weekly Mellon Research Seminar (Tuesdays, 12:00–2:00), presenting their research at one of those seminars.
+- During their year in residence, Fellows pursue their proposed research, are required to teach one course during the year, and must also participate in the Center’s weekly Mellon Research Seminar (Tuesdays, 12:00–1:50), presenting their research at one of those seminars.

 How to Apply